 Each XG2N module contains two graphics pipes, each capable of supporting two display devices.
 In systems with only two pipes, the pipe and channel designations are defined as in Figure 1-1.
-In systems with additional XG2N graphics modules the pipes are allocated on an n+1 basis (see Figure 1-2).
+In systems with more than one XG2N graphics module the pipes are numbered as shown in Figure 1-2.